Russell Aitken (RAF officer): Early life

 Russell Faulkner Aitken was born in Outram, in Otago, New Zealand on 15 September 1913.
 His family were farmers in the area.
 Excelling at athletics, particularly sprinting, in his youth, he was educated at Gore High School before going onto Timaru Boys' High School.
 After completing his schooling, he worked on his family's farm.
-In 1937, he went to England having applied for a short service commission in the Royal Air Force (RAF).
+In 1937, he went to England, having applied for a short service commission in the Royal Air Force (RAF).
 He had received some flight training at Taieri Aerodrome before he left New Zealand.

 After gaining his commission as an acting pilot officer in the RAF on 5 July, Aitken, who was nicknamed Digger, was posted to Coastal Command, but was then loaned to the Fleet Air Arm as a flying instructor.
 His acting rank confirmed in May the following year, his instructing work was in relation to the launching of aircraft from catapults.
-He was also engaged in experimental work, helping to develop radio-controlled aircraft and torpedoes, and was involved in the introduction of the Blackburn Skua into Fleet Air Arm service.
+He was also engaged in experimental work, helping to develop radio-controlled aircraft and torpedoes, and was involved in the introduction of the Blackburn Skua, a carrier-based dive bomber/fighter, into Fleet Air Arm service.
 He was the first man to fly such an aircraft off a catapult launch.

 In mid-1939, the New Zealand Government arranged for the purchase of 30 Vickers Wellington bombers for the Royal New Zealand Air Force.
 Aitken was selected to ferry one of the Wellingtons to New Zealand, but following the outbreak of the Second World War, the bombers were placed at the disposal of the RAF and he resumed service with the Fleet Air Arm.

 Second World War

 Promoted to flying officer in November 1939, Aitken remained on instructional duties into mid-1940, interspersed with periods of duty aboard a series of aircraft carriers, beginning with HMS Courageous and then HMS Furious.
 He later served on HMS Ark Royal and on one voyage in February 1940, he was swept into the sea when the ship was taking evasive action during a bombing attack mounted by the Luftwaffe.
 The only man lost overboard in the incident, he was picked up by a following destroyer.
-During the campaign in Norway, Aitken flew a Hawker Hurricane off Ark Royal to Trondheim.
+During the campaign in Norway, Aitken flew a Hawker Hurricane fighter off Ark Royal to Trondheim.